CCRN Frequently Asked Questions

-One CE or contact hour of class time is equal to one CERP.
+One CE, CNE, CME or contact hour of class time is equal to one CERP.
 For example, a 6-hour ACLS course (minus lunch and breaks) would be worth 6 CERPs.
 For details, refer to the Renewal by Synergy CERPs Brochure.

 For more about Synergy CERP categories, refer to the Renewal by Synergy CERPs Brochure.

-If you are no longer eligible for active CCRN status, you may apply for Inactive, Alumnus or Retired status.
-More information about these options can be found in the CCRN Renewal Handbook.
-Applications for Alumnus and Retired status are available under Documents and Handbooks.
+If you are no longer eligible for active CCRN status, you may be eligible for CCRN-K renewal.
+Other renewal options include Inactive, Alumnus and Retired status; more details about these options can be found in the CCRN Renewal Handbook.

 Hours that count toward CCRN eligibility are those hours during which one is assigned as the primary nurse for a group of acutely and/or critically ill patients.
 If the nurse is following or shadowing another nurse who is the one with the patient assignment, those hours would not count.